wsfreund/RingerCore/readme.md

 - ioGridParser: Extends `gridParser` to allow user to also specify both input and output datasets;
 - loggerParser: Provides logging options to be provided to the `LoggingLevel` class and to be distributed over the `Logger` instances.

-Consider, for instance, that you want to create an python module that can be executed by the user and can capture the gridParser and loggerParser arguments.
+Consider, for instance, that it is wanted to create a python module that can be executed by the user and that it can capture the gridParser and loggerParser arguments.
 This can be done as follows:

 ```python